Writer, Director, & Designer

 Six teenagers hike into the dark woods of an abandoned ghost town in rural Massachusetts called Dogtown.
 They are led by a good-natured guide who senses more than he reveals.
 Along the way, they explore more than just woods, but the very nature of what it means to be an American in these perilous and divisive times.
 What it means to be human in an often cruel and inhumane world of racism, sexism, homophobia, and the crushing reality of climate change.
 Sometimes our dreams for this planet come true, but sometimes our nightmares do too.
 There is more than just legend and lore in these woods, but something sinister.
 Who will make it out of Dogtown alive?
 The Dark is The Blair Witch Project for this moment in time.
 A generation of youth who weren't even alive for 9/11, but have lived through a war on terror that has terrorized us since.
 What if evil were real and the earth remembers the footprints of its past horrors?
 Is the earth scarred with the memory of the sins of our fathers?
 And are you brave enough to enter...The Dark?

 Autumn Landscape, Dogtown (1934) by Marsden Hartley

-In this six-part teleseries called 'The Passion of Bobby,' we tell the story of Bobby Kennedy, and his transcendent love, and how he almost magically altered everyone he touched.
+In this five-part fictionalized teleseries called 'The Passion of Bobby,' we tell the story of Bobby Kennedy, and his transcendent love, and how he almost magically altered everyone he touched.
 Literally and figuratively.

 In 1968, third Kennedy son Robert Fitzgerald entered the Campaign for President of the United States of America late, but running on a platform of ending the Vietnam War, advancing Civil Right legislation, providing universal health care, and a bucket list of other VERY progressive and liberal causes.